Regularity of random elliptic operators with degenerate coefficients and applications to stochastic homogenization: Introduction and main results

 The following spectral gap estimate \eqref{eq:sgineq} is our main stochastic assumption on the underlying random environment.
 A very similar condition involving a coarsening partition $\{D\}$ of $\mathbb R^d$ was used in \cite{GNO20v2}.
 Alternatively, one can employ multiscale functional inequalities to describe the random ensemble (see Remark \ref{rem:multiscale}).
 A detailed exposition of these ideas is given by Duerinckx and Gloria in \cite{DG20}.
 We point out that the more elementary spectral gap condition \eqref{eq:sgineq} is sufficient for the present study, where we deduce stretched exponential moments for $r_*$ with a typically small exponent $\varepsilon$.
-Nevertheless, we believe that stronger stretched exponential bounds on $r_*$ in the spirit of Gloria, Neukamm, and Otto \cite{GNO20} could be obtained also in the degenerate setting by relying on multiscale functional inequalities.
+Nevertheless, we remark that multiscale functional inequalities could provide a framework to obtain (with different techniques) stronger stretched exponential bounds on $r_*$ in the spirit of Gloria, Neukamm, and Otto \cite{GNO20}.

 \begin{definition}[Spectral gap inequality] Let the hypotheses of Definition \ref{defadmissible} hold and assume that a partition $\{D\}$ of $\mathbb R^d$ and an exponent $\beta \in [0, 1)$ exist such that